Cyber Risk Assessment for Capital Management: Cyber Capital Management

-The holistic cyber capital allocation solved by \eqref{allo_problem1} shall indeed take those three equilibriums into account, which can also be read from various pieces in the objective function. \begin{itemize} \item (Standalone and corporate allocations) The standalone allocation scheme is represented by $\circled{1}${, $\circled{2}$, $\circled{3}$, and $\circled{4}$}, where investments on cybersecurity controls{, transferred losses,} and reserve{s a}re balanced on the level of vulnerabilities and threat-asset pairs.
+The holistic cyber capital allocation solved by \eqref{allo_problem1} shall indeed take those three equilibriums into account, which can also be read from various pieces in the objective function.

+\paragraph{\textit{Standalone and corporate allocations}} The standalone allocation scheme is represented by $\circled{1}${, $\circled{2}$, $\circled{3}$, and $\circled{4}$}, where investments on cybersecurity controls{, transferred losses,} and reserve{s a}re balanced on the level of vulnerabilities and threat-asset pairs.
 In contrast, {$\circled{5}$, $\circled{6}$, $\circled{7}$, and $\circled{8}$} together represent the corporate allocation scheme, in which the total investment{, insured loss,} and reserve are determined in the equilibrium.

-\item (Loss-reserve matching and reduction in opportunity cost) The matchings are given in $\circled{4}$ for standalone allocations, and in $\circled{8}$ for corporate allocation.
+\paragraph{\textit{Loss-reserve matching and reduction in opportunity cost}} The matchings are given in $\circled{4}$ for standalone allocations, and in $\circled{8}$ for corporate allocation.
 They are achieved by minimizing the mismatching cost, which is the weighted expected deviance between the realized {retained} aggregate loss and the allocated reserve for covering the loss.
 The deviance is given in the quadratic form since cyber incidents might cause ripple effects, as described in \citet{UniOxfordAxis2020}, which could lead to additional losses if the initial impact cannot be well contained due to the lack of reserve.
 Therefore, the relationship between loss-reserve mismatching and its cost should be non-linear.
 For instance, if a cyber attack disrupts the production lines of a manufacturer, and there is not sufficient fund {nor insurance coverage} for resuming the operation promptly, the manufacturer may face additional contractual liabilities for the late delivery of products.
 As for minimizing the opportunity cost for holding liquid assets as reserve, they are represented by $\circled{3}$ for standalone allocations, and by $\circled{7}$ for corporate allocation.